whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/a-context-based-information-refinding-system.md

 ## A Review

-Abstract- In recent technological development people are
+AbstractIn recent technological development people are
 experiencing unprecedentedly data explosion, reading, writing,
 and collecting different kinds of information from local
 computer and the global Web.
 As such most of the times